 Sound is no longer a priority for most video publishers, but that doesn’t mean it’s completely out of the fold.
 In February, Facebook said that videos would now autoplay with sound on.
 It’s a bold step that is sure to please video advertisers, but its impact on views remains to be seen.
 Facebook is a video goldmine with over 8 billion video views daily and although 85% of Facebook video is watched with sound off, the social media giant is hoping to replicate the success Snapchat has enjoyed.
-So how do you decide whether your video’s story should be told with sound or on mute?
-Check out these 6 examples that illustrate the best use cases for text and voiceover video.
+So how do you decide whether your video’s story should be heard or read?
+Check out these 6 examples that illustrate the best use cases for voiceover and text video.

 Voiceovers are perfect for videos that focus on emotion, especially when that emotion is coming from someone important.
-So if someone like Mark Zuckerberg gives a notable speech around a controversial event, a good way to communicate that information is through voice, as opposed to a lengthy scene with scrolling text.
+If someone like Mark Zuckerberg gives a notable speech around a controversial event, there's a good chance your viewer will turn their sound on to hear it for themselves - so the best way to communicate that information is through voice, as opposed to a lengthy scene with scrolling text.
 Check out this video produced by the Santa Fe New Mexican on Zuckerberg’s reaction to a Facebook Live murder.

 When it comes to breaking news videos, you should get to the point as fast as possible.
-Viewers are something that’s easily digestible and skimmable — sometimes it’s best to let your text and media do the talking.
+Viewers are something that’s easily digestible and skimmable — so in these cases it’s best to assume the sound's off and let your text and media do the talking.
 In this video, the New York Daily News created a quick text video to report on the firing of White House Chief Strategist Steve Bannon.

 Sports invoke a particular kind of excitement from fans, which makes voiceover an attractive option for publishers.
 With fantasy football season in full swing, Rotowire capitalized and used its elite analysis to educate armchair quarterbacks everywhere.
 Take a look at Rotowire’s video on when to draft a quarterback and get ready for football!